axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/stepper/README.md

 ### steps

-The Array attribute `steps` specifies the descriptions of the steps.
-The length of this array equals the number of steps.
+The array-valued attribute `steps` specifies the descriptions of the steps, each step being described by a non-empty label string.

 ### stepActive

-The Number attribute `stepActive` defines the currently active step.
+The integer-valued attribute `stepActive` defines the currently active step.

 ### stepProgress

-The Number attribute `stepProgress` defines the progress of the currently active step.
+The numeric attribute `stepProgress` defines the progress of the currently active step.
+Legal values are between 0 and 1, inclusive (e.g. 0.5).